 In January 2016, the FASB issued ASU No. 2016-01, which improves the recognition and measurement of financial instruments.
-The new guidance requires equity investments (except those accounted for under the equity method of accounting, or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income and separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (i.e., securities or loans and receivables) on the balance sheet or the accompanying notes to the financial statements.
+The new guidance requires equity investments (except those accounted for under the equity method of accounting, or those that result in consolidation of the investee) to be measured at fair value with changes in fair value wite changes in fair value with changes in fair value with changes in fair value recognized in net income and separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (i.e., securities or loans and receivables) on the balance sheet or the accompanying notes to the financial statements.
 The new guidance is effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 The Group adopted the ASU effective January 1, 2018.
 The unrealized gains (losses), net of tax, on the available-for-sale securities of RMB41 were reclassified from accumulated other comprehensive income to retained earnings as of January 1, 2018.